Seneca-ICTOER/CSP451/docs/tutorials-github/10-version-control.md

 ## Best practices

-### Commit often

-Commits are cheap and easy to make.
+- **Commit often:** Commits are cheap and easy to make.
 They should be made frequently to capture updates to a code base.
 Each commit is a snapshot that the codebase can be reverted to if needed.
 Frequent commits give many opportunities to revert or undo work.
 A group of commits can be combined into a single commit using a rebase to clarify the development log.

-### Ensure you're working from latest version

-SCM enables rapid updates from multiple developers.
+- **Ensure you're working from latest version:** SCM enables rapid updates from multiple developers.
 It’s easy to have a local copy of the codebase fall behind the global copy.
 Make sure to `git pull` or `fetch` the latest code before making updates.
-This will help avoid conflicts at merge time.
+This will help avoid conflicts at merge time

-### Make detailed notes

-Each commit has a corresponding log entry.
+- **Make detailed notes:** Each commit has a corresponding log entry.
 At the time of commit creation, this log entry is populated with a message.
 It is important to leave descriptive explanatory commit log messages.
 These commit log messages should explain the “why” and “what” that encompass the commits content.
 These log messages become the canonical history of the project’s development and leave a trail for future contributors to review.

-### Review changes before committing

-SCM’s offer a ‘staging area’.
+- **Review changes before committing:** SCM’s offer a ‘staging area’.
 The staging area can be used to collect a group of edits before writing them to a commit.
 The staging area can be used to manage and review changes before creating the commit snapshot.
 Utilizing the staging area in this manner provides a buffer area to help refine the contents of the commit.

-### Use Branches

-Branching is a powerful SCM mechanism that allows developers to create a separate line of development.
+- **Use Branches:** Branching is a powerful SCM mechanism that allows developers to create a separate line of development.
 Branches should be used frequently as they are quick and inexpensive.
 Branches enable multiple developers to work in parallel on separate lines of development.
 These lines of development are generally different product features.
 When development is complete on a branch it is then merged into the main line of development.

-### Agree on a Workflow

-By default SCMs offer very free form methods of contribution.
+- **Agree on a Workflow:** By default SCMs offer very free form methods of contribution.
 It is important that teams establish shared patterns of collaboration.
 SCM workflows establish patterns and processes for merging branches.
 If a team doesn't agree on a shared workflow it can lead to inefficient communication overhead when it comes time to merge branches.

 ## Sources